You’re putting the finishing touches on your resume when the thought occurs to you — should I add references available upon request?

 The term is outdated.
 Here are three reasons why saying references available upon request doesn’t belong in your resume outline:

-- Most employers already know they can ask you for references if they want them.
+- Most employers already know they can ask you for professional references if they want them.
 There’s no need to state the obvious.

 - The phrase may make the employer wonder why you don’t simply provide the references — do you have something to hide?